-Project Description: This major infrastructure improvement project constructs drainage, utilities, and pavement out Captains Bay Road to the entrance of Offshore Systems, Inc. (OSI).
-The work spans approximately 2 .5 miles of drainage improvements from Airport Beach Road to OSI, 2.5 miles of road realignment/paving/walkways/lighting from Airport Beach Road to OSI, and 1.3 miles of water/sewer/electric utility extensions from Westward to OSI.
+Project Description: This project will provide important safety improvements, construct drainage, utilities, and pavement out Captains Bay Road to the entrance of Offshore Systems, Inc. (OSI).
+This work will construct approximately 2 .5 miles of drainage improvements from Airport Beach Road to OSI, 0.2 miles of rock cliff sloping and road realignment (Safety Improvements), 2.5 miles of paving/walkways/lighting from Airport Beach Road to OSI, and 1.3 miles of electric utility extensions from Westward Seafood Processors to OSI, and 1 mile of waterline extension from Westward to North Pacific Fuel along Captains Bay Road.